Getting here - updated May 2022

 Corsican Places have a very good summary on their website.

-The alternative at other times of the year (or Mon-Sat during the summer) is to fly to Paris Orly, Nice or Marseilles and then connect with Air Corsica (can also be booked via Air France) to any of the island’s airports.
+The alternative at other times of the year (or on some summer weekdays) is to fly to Paris Orly, Nice or Marseilles and then connect with Air Corsica (can also be booked via Air France) to any of the island’s airports.
 Connections vary by day of the week and time of year.
 It is also possible to fly to Bastia, Ajaccio and Figari from Paris CDG with Easyjet and again with Easyjet from Geneva.

 Ferry - three ferry lines serve the Island all year round: Corsica Linea (formerly SNCM), La Méridionale and Corsica Ferries.
-There are daytime and overnight crossings aplenty from Nice, Toulon and Marseilles to Bastia, Calvi, L’ile Rousse, Ajaccio, Propriano and Porto-Vecchio.
+There are daytime and overnight crossings aplenty from Nice, Toulon and Marseilles to Bastia, L’ile Rousse, Ajaccio, Propriano and Porto-Vecchio.
 If planning a tour note that you can arrive at and depart from different ports.
-All services carry vehicles, bikes and foot passengers.
-All routes and lines can also be booked at aferry
+All services carry cars, vans, campers, scooters, motorbikes, bicycles, foot passengers as well as cats and dogs!.

-Package - the main tour operator for UK visitors is Corsican Places, Just Corsica and there is also Simpson Travel.
+Package - the main tour operator for UK visitors is Corsican Places and there is also Simpson Travel.
 Both offer a range of villas and/or hotels at the coast and inland throughout the island.